vaarn/vaarn.github.io/regions/the-interior.md

 __Not-Sword__
 A blade engraved with paradoxical LogLang glyphs.
 Synthetic creatures cannot recognise this weapon as a blade, nor can they recognise the bearer of the sword as a living being.
 __Amaranthine Sugar__
-Fabulously valuable substance, extracted through patient husbandry from the bodies of adult sand- worms.
+Fabulously valuable substance, extracted through patient husbandry from the bodies of adult sandworms.
 Ingestion greatly boosts the psychic strength of biological creatures.
 Each dose grants one new randomly rolled Mystic Gift.
 __Bottled Thicket__
 Glass vial containing weaponised seeds.
 When the vial is broken, the seeds germinate and begin an astoundingly rapid life cycle, sprouting into a dense tangle of iridescent vines within seconds.
 __Gecko Gloves__